This site contains two fully searchable databases.

 Please click here

 to see the entire list of works published to date.
-The table will be updated with each new posting on lostart.Sample of Table:
+The table is updated with each new posting on lostart.Sample of Table:

 Title and medium